 On the river, teens will also learn and practice river skills through clinics in topics such as, throw bag usage, ferrying, crab crawl, body surfing, and boat rescue.
 All clinics will be implemented and overseen by NEWE guides.
 Safety is always the top priority.

 Sleeping accommodations: The group is housed at same outdoor campsite (owned and operated by NEWE) for all three nights of the trip, situated along the Delaware River.
 At the campsite, the group will have access to bathroom facilities, picnic areas, outdoor cooking equipment and designated outdoor group programming space.
 Participants will sleep in large group tents of 5-8 people of the same gender.

 Participants should be in good physical health and not have any shoulder or arm injuries that could be exacerbated by extensive paddling.

-NOTE: The Kayamut Intensive will require an additional $150 charge for teens who choose and are selected to participate in this Intensive.
+NOTE: The Kayamut Expedition will require an additional $150 charge for teens who choose and are selected to participate in this Expedition.